biosemantics/charaparser-web/README.md

       "creationDate": "09-18-2017"
       "definitionSrc": "hongcui"
-      "examples": "root apex blah blah blah, used in taxon xyz" "logicDefinition": "apex and 'part of' some root" }
+      "examples": "root apex blah blah blah, used in taxon xyz" "logicDefinition": "'root apex' and 'part of' some root" }
     ```

   * The response body will be either
     * IRI of the newly created clas
     * UNSUCCESSFULLY
-    * NO_OPERATION (NO_OPERATION means nothing to be done by OWLAPI)
+    * NO_OPERATION (NO_OPERATION means the class already exists and nothing need to be done)
     * Error message in case of logic definition parsing failure.

   * Response Body: